Meowix-Linux/Meowix-ISO/README.md

 You should now see a display manager (login screen).
 Log in with the password you chose in the installer.

 Wait for the system to start.
 You should now see a window open that will instruct you to enter your account password.
 Do so, then wait for some finalization tasks to finish up.
+Then you will need to select the layout that you want to use to arrange windows.
+Once again, do so.

 After the post-install script finishes, you will be instructed to press any key to exit.
 Do so.